 Many people do not realize how close a person’s addiction and financial lives are often linked.
 This can be difficult to pull out of because financial issues are usually a trigger for people to fall back into their addictive behaviors.
 Financial training can be a great way to break this cycle and help a person heal in every way over the long run.
 Always be sure to invest time and money in this area in order to fully recover from an addiction.

 What Is SMART Recovery?

-SMART Recovery, or Self-Management and Recovery Training, is a non-profit organization designed to help individuals suffering from addictive behaviors regain the ability to live healthy and fulfilling lives.
-It offers a science-based alternative or supplement to the traditional, faith-based twelve step recovery models.
+SMART Recovery, or Self-Management and Recovery Training, is a non-profit organization designed to help individuals suffering from addictive behaviors regain the ability to enjoy healthy and fulfilling lives.
+It offers a science-based alternative or supplement to the traditional, faith-based twelve-step recovery models.
 SMART Recovery began as an off-shoot of the for-profit Rational Recovery and has since expanded as a worldwide presence with over 1500 weekly face-to-face meetings, online meetings, and a 24/7 chat room to provide guidance and support.